A New Bandit Setting Balancing Information from State Evolution and Corrupted Context: Conclusions

 \section{Conclusions}

 We introduced a sequential decision-making problem setting where the observed corrupted contexts are determined by an underlying state that obeys the Markov property.
-This state evolution allows the incorporation of knowledge about the order of actions that is used to guide the exploration and exploitation of actions.
-We combine, in a novel way, two previously investigated settings, namely the Contextual Bandit with Corrupted Contexts and Regime Switching Bandits.
-In our setting, the agent needs to balance exploration and exploitation of actions based on its belief about the reliability of information from learned state transitions and context side information.
-We propose a meta-algorithm, called COMBINE, and an instantiation of it based on upper-confidence bound combined with one-step transition probabilities.
+This state evolution allows the incorporation of knowledge about the order of actions used to guide the exploration and exploitation of actions.
+In a novel way, we combine two previously investigated settings, namely the Contextual Bandit with Corrupted Contexts and Regime Switching Bandits.
+In our setting, the agent needs to balance the exploration and exploitation of actions based on its belief about the reliability of information from learned state transitions and context information.
+We propose a meta-algorithm called COMBINE and an instantiation based on an upper-confidence bound combined with one-step transition probabilities.

 We show improved performance compared to contemporary methods through empirical evaluation of the algorithm on simulated and real-world data, mainly when using the softmax variant of COMBINE.
-On simulated data, we observe that for extreme cases of high state fluctuations and low context corruption, or, alternatively, low state fluctuations and high context corruption, using single approaches, i.e., either a $CB$ or $MAB$, might minimize incurred regret.
+On simulated data, for extreme cases of high state fluctuations and low context corruption, or, alternatively, low state fluctuations and high context corruption, using single approaches, i.e., either a $ CB $ or $ MAB $, might minimize incurred regret.
 In more realistic settings, however, when there is enough exploitable information for the agent to make decisions, the COMBINE approach significantly outperforms single methods.